Terms of Service

 • Cancel now: Mutual cancellation.
 The Job ends immediately.
 Funds secured for unstarted or in-progress Phases are refunded in full.
 No cancellation fee applies.

-• Finish current Phase: Same as above, but the cancellation fee applies to the requesting party (see Section 12.7).
+• Finish current Phase: Same as above, but the cancellation fee is owed directly between the parties by the requesting party (see Section 12.7).

 • Decline: The cancellation request is cleared and the Job continues.
 The requesting party may submit a new request after a 3-day waiting period.
 A second request after a prior decline cannot be declined.